-Year 1 have been using maths in Science when planting a bean seed.
+Year 1 used maths in Science when planting a bean seed.
 They measured the amount of compost needed to plant the seed and measured how many ml of water the bean seed would need.
 The pots were then taken home to be looked after with water and sunlight so they can grow to reach the Giant's castle.
 How many cm tall will your bean plant grow?

-On Monday 16th April visitors from NatWest Bank came to talk to the children all about 'Money Sense'.
+NatWest Bank came to talk to the children all about 'Money Sense'.

 First we talked about what money was and how we use it.
 We learnt that there were 3 ways to - spending, saving and donating to charity.

 Then we discussed the difference between thing we 'need' to have such as water, food, clothing and shelter and compared that to things that we 'want' such as treats, holidays and entertainment.
 The children were really good at identifying the difference between them.